cobrateam/splinter/docs/contribute/contribute.rst

 Requirements
 ============

-Tests should be run using `tox <https://tox.wiki/en/latest/>`_
+Development environments are managed using `tox <https://tox.wiki/en/latest/>`_

-Install tox from the command line:
+Generally, tox should be installed with pip:

 .. highlight:: bash